 The policy documents of Ripplevale School are revised and published periodically in good faith.
 They are inevitably subject to revision.
-On occasions a significant revision, although promulgated in school separately, may have to take effect between the re-publication of a set of policy documents.
+On occasions a significant revision, although promulgated in School separately, may have to take effect between the re-publication of a set of policy documents.
 Care should therefore be taken to ensure, by consultation with the Senior Leadership Team, that the details of any policy document are still effectively current at a particular moment.

-This policy was updated in July 2022.
-The policy has been largely rewritten to reflect the:
+The policy has been largely written to reflect the: